JardaMartan/in-room-control/README.md

 **Example**:
 `xCommand HttpFeedback register FeedbackSlot: 1 ServerUrl: "http://192.168.21.129:5000/codec" Expression: "/event/UserInterface/Extensions/Widget"`

 `fill_set_widget.py` uses codec API to change the widget status.
-For example it can set a slider position, switch ON/OFF state or current temperature indicator.
+For example it can set a slider position, switch ON/OFF state or update a current temperature indicator.
 Parameters are:
 `-c codec_ip` - codec IP address or hostname
 `-u username` - user name defined on codec, the user has to have "In-room" permissions enabled
 `-p password` - user's password